pixiedust/pixiedust/docs/_sources/packagemanager.txt

 Introduction
 ------------

-You can use the PackageManager component of Pixiedust to install and uninstall maven packages into your notebook kernel without editing configuration files.
+You can use the PackageManager component of PixieDust to install and uninstall maven packages into your notebook kernel without editing configuration files.
 This component is essential when you run notebooks from a hosted cloud environment and do not have access to the configuration files.